Which place is cheaper, Duck or Asheville?

 Both Duck and Asheville are popular destinations to visit in the winter with plenty of activities.
 Many visitors come to Asheville in the winter for the Christmas ambience, the shopping scene, and the cuisine.

 Duck can be very cold during winter.
 In the winter, Asheville is a little warmer than Duck.
-Typically, the winter temperatures in Asheville in January are around 44°F (7°C), and Duck is about 41°F (5°C).
+Typically, the winter temperatures in Asheville in January average around 44°F (7°C), and Duck averages at about 41°F (5°C).

 Asheville usually receives around the same amount of sunshine as Duck during winter.
-At this time of the year, Asheville gets 176 hours of sunny skies, while Duck receives 168 hours of full sun.
+Asheville gets 176 hours of sunny skies, while Duck receives 168 hours of full sun in the winter.

 It rains a lot this time of the year in Duck.
 It's quite rainy in Asheville.
 In January, Asheville usually receives around the same amount of rain as Duck.
-At this time of the year, Asheville gets 3.9 inches (100 mm) of rain, while Duck receives 4.1 inches (105 mm) of rain.
+Asheville gets 3.9 inches (100 mm) of rain, while Duck receives 4.1 inches (105 mm) of rain each month for the winter.

 Both Duck and Asheville during the spring are popular places to visit.
 Most visitors come to Asheville for the natural beauty during these months.

 In April, Asheville is generally a little warmer than Duck.
-Temperatures in Asheville average around 64°F (18°C), and Duck stays around 59°F (15°C).
+Daily temperatures in Asheville average around 64°F (18°C), and Duck fluctuates around 59°F (15°C).

 In Duck, it's very sunny this time of the year.
 It's quite sunny in Asheville.
 In the spring, Asheville often gets around the same amount of sunshine as Duck.
 Asheville gets 266 hours of sunny skies this time of year, while Duck receives 253 hours of full sun.